2025 AGENDA

 3:00 PM - 4:00 PM

-This presentation explores innovative design strategies and practical solutions for achieving net zero buildings.
-The session will focus on how to balance sustainability, performance, and cost-effectiveness in both new construction and retrofit projects.
+This session explores innovative design strategies and practical solutions for achieving net zero buildings.
+It will focus on balancing sustainability, performance, and cost-effectiveness in both new construction and retrofit projects.

 Tanya Doran, Stantec Consulting